Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

-Such a beam profile (for a beam with a given wavelength $\lambda$) can be completely determined by two parameters: the size of the minimum spot size $w_0$ (called \emph{beam waist}) and the position $z_0$ of the beam waist along the \z-axis.
+Figure~\ref{fig:beamprofile2} shows a different cross section through a Gaussian beam: it plots the beam size as a function of the position on the optical axis. \epubtkImage{beam_profile_fin.png}{ } Such a beam profile (for a beam with a given wavelength $\lambda$) can be completely determined by two parameters: the size of the minimum spot size $w_0$ (called \emph{beam waist}) and the position $z_0$ of the beam waist along the \z-axis.

 To characterise a Gaussian beam, some useful parameters can be derived from $w_0$ and $z_0$.
 A Gaussian beam can be divided into two different sections along the \z-axis: a \emph{near field} -- a region around the beam waist, and a \emph{far field} -- far away from the waist.
 The length of the near-field region is approximately given by the \emph{Rayleigh range} $\zr$.
 The Rayleigh range and the spot size are related by